ChrisAntley1/Speak-to-Lichess/README.md

 Speech recognition does offer alternative results, which might be used in the future to help the extension more accurately interpret moves.

 I had plans to port this extension to Firefox, where I somehow got the impression that the SpeechGrammar interface would be correctly referenced as a vocabulary list.
-But it turns out, unfortunately, that Firefox does not support the Web Speech API's speech recognition at all!
+Unfortunately, it turns out that Firefox does not support the Web Speech API's speech recognition service at the moment.